From left to right: Newton, Katsar, Itzik, and Moti, sitting at the Bus Farm.

 Separated by a Common Language: Invoked.
 When the gang goes to open a bank account to save money while high, Katsar asks the clerk, a woman, who is already impatient towards them, for a metsitsanote מְצִיצָה, lit. ‘sucking’, as in ‘the action of sucking something out of something else; pl. metsitsot מְצִיצוֹת.
 She kicks them out angrily (as this word means ‘blowjob’ anywhere in Israel but Jerusalem), and they explain they were referring to the lolipops (that’s what that word means in Jerusalem) on the table.

 Small Reference Pools: Averted.
-The setting is in Jerusalem, where, frankly, little contemporary fiction seems to take place.
+The setting is in Jerusalem, where, frankly, relatively few cinematic works seem to take place.
 The characters, especially the gang, use loads of Jerusalem slang most Israelis have to interpret from context.
 Two words had to be given a translation in parentheses in the closed captions.

 Sophisticated as Hell: Newton explains his plan (with a drawing board and a silly attempt at looking organised and formal and all that jazz) to get Zuta’s winning lottery ticket for their money laundering scheme.
 His explanation begins thus: